nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from data stored in TrackAScholar
+Clears all entries from data stored in TrackAScholar.

 Format: `clear`